 R-25 Training Grant in NHLBI-Focused Research for Minority Students

 Applicants are chosen based on their academic credentials and the areas of research interest proposed.
 To apply, fill out the appropriate Summer Research Program application (for medical students) or the UT–SUMR application (for undergraduates).

 Ideally, undergraduate participants will return for at least two successive years, engaging in research with the same mentor prior to matriculation into medical school.

-- Didactic course work is presented to develop the fund of knowledge pertaining to the conduct of research by participating students
+- Didactic course work is presented to develop the fund of knowledge pertaining to the conduct of research by participating students.

 - The mentor and research group will be selected by the program directors after discussions with chosen students based on review of their application materials